absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 One key difference which makes trees very powerful, compared to the more open definition of graphs, is that we need rules to define what makes a tree.
-Once we know these explicit rules, we can sometimes take advantage to make implicit assumptions of the structure, which can save quite a lot of space, reduce the amount of indirections we need to follow in order to traverse the structure and make it easier to serialize (write it to a file on disk) the tree.
+Once we know these explicit rules, we can sometimes take advantage to make implicit assumptions of the structure, which can save quite a lot of space, reduce the amount of indirections we need to follow in order to traverse the structure and make it easier to serialize (write it to a file on disk).

 <figure markdown>
 ![Image](../figures/bidirectional_tree.png){ width="500" }